 However, these chargers are often located in remote locations and have very little human supervision.
 According to researchers at Concordia University, the firmware and applications used in these devices aren’t always up to typical cyber security standards, leaving EV cars exposed to everything from malware to complete takeover by hackers.

-This article will explore EV cyber security, why EV chargers may be the most critical link in that chain, and offer ideas on how you could protect yourself from EV-related cyber threats.
+This article will explore the various cracks in EV defenses and offer ideas on how you could protect yourself from these situations.

 How Are EVs Being Hacked?

 Some movies and TV series depict hacking into a car as a sensational act where a criminal can take over the car’s driving capabilities.
 Thankfully, this isn’t a reality or something you should fear.
-Cars, whether powered by electricity or gas, are powered by computers nowadays.
+Whether fueled by electricity or gas, cars are powered by computers nowadays.

 These computers aren’t usable in how you log on to your desktop, but most car functions, like unlocking the doors, changing driving modes, and navigation, are all coordinated by a central chip.
-This reality allows hackers to find vulnerabilities, but the impact is not as dire as you might think.
+This reality allows hackers to find vulnerabilities, but the impact is less dire than you think.

 Perhaps the only valid point of vulnerability with EVs lies in the charger.
 Unlike gas stations, the current model is exclusively unattended self-service, which means that these charging stations end up in remote locations without any physical security apart from security cameras.

 Anybody with a screwdriver and bad intentions can then attempt to hack into the computer operating the charger.
 Currently, the attacks launched against EV chargers have been relatively benign, like displaying pornographic material on the screens and asking for a ransom to remove it.

 As of now, no one has managed to use the charger connection to hack into the car itself and cause damage.
 However, remaining vigilant when you charge your vehicle in public is still a good idea.